rhomobile/rhomobile-docs/docs/en/edge/guide/apiusage.md

-# Migrating your RhoMobile application to v5.2
+# Migrating Your RhoMobile App to v5.2

 RhoMobile Suite 5.x and higher offers a set of common APIs to access device, system and framework capabilities from your JavaScript and Ruby code.